Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules: -modules and representations

 \begin{rmk} Proposition~\ref{prop-X-within-Spa-R} implies that the complement of $Y$ in $\Spa(R,R^\circ)$ is substantial; it is a sort of ``boundary'' consisting of points at which the power-bounded elements $\bar{\varpi}_1,\dots,\bar{\varpi}_n$ are not all individually topologically nilpotent, but at least one of them is (ensuring that their product is also).
 For example, when $n=2$, the boundary disconnects into two pieces depending on whether $\bar{\varpi}_1$ or $\bar{\varpi}_2$ is topologically nilpotent.
-In particular, there is a natural map $R \to H^0(Y, \calO)$ which is injective but not surjective.